faceless2/serial-http-bridge/README.md

 `/read/N`

-Open a connection to the serial device with id N if it is not opened already, and stream any data read from the device as Server-Sent Events, one event per line.
+Open a connection to the serial device with id N (if it is not opened already), and stream any data read from the device as Server-Sent Events, one event per line.
-Multiple simultaneous read connections can be made, they will all receive the same content.
+Multiple simultaneous read connections can be made, all will receive the same content.
+The connection to the device will be opened on demand and closed after the last connection is closed.

 `/write/N`

-Open a connection to the serial device with id N if it is not opened already, and write the data received in the body of the request (i.e. sent as a POST) to the device, line by line.
+Open a connection to the serial device with id N (if it is not opened already), and write the data received in the body of the request (i.e. sent as a POST) to the device, line by line.
 No other devices may write while this operation is underway, and any attempt to do so will receive an HTTP 409 error.
-If a successful write completed, an HTTP 204 (No Content) will be returned
+If the device was opened and content written, an HTTP 204 (No Content) will be returned.
+If the device cannot be opened an HTTP 503 will be returned.
+If nothing else is holding this device open (e.g. a read connection) the serial connection will be closed after 5s

 `/write/N/M`

 Open a connection to the serial device with id N if it is not opened already, and write the command M to the device.
-This is identical to the method above except it is a GET rather than POST, and is ideal for one-line commands with no context.
+This is identical to the method above except it is a GET rather than POST, and is easier to use for one-line commands with no context.

 `/close/N`

-Close any open connection to device with id N, and disconnect any open stream.
-There's no need to run this command normally, the devices will be opened or closed on demand
+Close any open connection to device with id N, and disconnect any open "read" streams.
+There's normally no need to run this command, as the devices will be opened or closed on demand

 `/baud/N/M`

 Set the baud rate for device with id N to M - this will apply the next time the device is opened.

 Any other request will return a 404, or if the optional `--static` parameter is given, the server will attempt to server any unrecognised URLs as static files from the specified directory.
+The port the device listens to can be specified with the `--port` command line parameter, and the bind address can be set with `--bind` - it defaults to "127.0.0.1" but a value of "any" can also be used to listen on any address.

 ## Installation instructions